rktjmp/hotpot.nvim/README.md

 -- As per Lazy's install instructions, but also include hotpot vim.opt.runtimepath:prepend({hotpot_path, lazy_path})

--- require hotpot module before lazy to ensure the module is loaded -- into memory before lazy alters neovims behaviour. require("hotpot") require("config")
+-- Important!
+When using Lazy.nvim you *must* require hotpot module -- before lazy to ensure the module is loaded into memory prior to -- lazy altering neovims behaviour. require("hotpot")

+-- require the rest of your config require("config")
 ```